ipfs-inactive/starlog/README.md

 ipfs daemon
 ```

-Leave that running, and then run the followingin a new console window:
+Leave that running, and then run the following in a new console window:

 ```bash
 $ npm run serve